maitreyeewashere/maitreyeewashere.github.io/_pages/about.md

 My research interests sit at the intersection of deep learning, modelling and atmospheric and environmental dynamics, with a touch of human-computer interaction (HCI) because of my particular interest in underrepresented regional contexts.

-I love consuming and creating art in all its forms - I love doing things with my hands (drawing, crochet, baking, cooking, playing instruments) :D
+I love consuming and creating art in all its forms - I love doing things with my hands (drawing, crochet, baking, cooking, playing instruments).
+I think learning and art are some of the things that make us human so we should all keep doing them :D

 <span id="publications"></span>
 ## Publications